orbkit/orbkit/doc/_build/html/_sources/install.txt

 or permanently by adding this line to your ~/.bashrc file.

-To use the orbkit standalone program you have to modify your PATH variable as
+To use the orbkit standalone program, you have to modify additionally your PATH variable in the same way:
-well:

 .. code-block:: bash